Your Street – The Glebe Society

 Occupied at different times by the Tilson, Clark, Monie, Cohen, Drew, Thomas, Lucas, May, Hunt and Young families, the site also played a part in Glebe’s railway history.

-Maybanke & Francis Anderson
+Maybanke and Francis Anderson

 Maybanke Anderson, feminist and educationist, was involved in a wide range of reformist issues, especially relating to women.
 Francis Anderson was the first Challis professor of logic and mental philosophy at the University of Sydney.